 I love to start my day by sharing breakfast with some mom friends.
 I have two friends in particular and we love to eat Filipino breakfasts.
 They cared that my sons felt food allergy safe and included at school and school events.
 I will love them forever for many reasons but they are extra special to me for being my food allergy mom allies.
 We all need friends like that.

 One time, one of my friends asked me “Have you ever had champorado?”
 I didn’t know the dish, so no?
 And she said, “We’ll share” and ordered it.
 I learned that champorado is a rice porridge that is sweetened with a melted chocolate bar and sweetened condensed milk.
 Yes, it was as good that I wanted to lick my bowl.
 Unfortunately, that restaurant has a new owner and new menu which does not include champorado.
-My only option is to make it which I will one day.
-(Update: I made champorado, try the recipe!)
+My only option is to make it and I shared an easy recipe using my rice cooker to make champorado, try the recipe!

 As I was making my usual oatmeal one day, I wished I was having champorado and bangsilog at a Filipino restaurant with my girlfriends instead.
 I decided to stir some Rodelle’s hot cocoa mix into my oatmeal.
 My champorado cravings were satisfied with chocolate oatmeal!!!

 Rodelle’s hot cocoa mix is made with a dutch processed cocoa with a little bit of vanilla beans.
 It’s very dark, chocolatey, with vanilla beans and I highly recommend.
+If their cocoa products don’t work for your allergies, look for a dutch processed cocoa which will be less acidic, less bitter than regular cocoa.
 Adding one tablespoon of the hot cocoa mix is just enough to be lightly sweetened and have some chocolate flavor.
 If you want to have more chocolate flavor without any extra sugar, try using Rodelle’s Baking Cocoa (affiliate link) instead.

 Make a More Satisfying Bowl of Oatmeal